unusualstudio/unusualstudio-projects/README.md

 A URL that points to my live workspace for the project.

-### initiative
+### dex

 A magic number that ranks certain projects, in lieu of a proper ranking system.
 Higher numbers go higher to the top.
-(The planned scale is to be something like 0-100, but, since it's all completely arbitrary, I don't have to follow that.)
+(The planned scale is to be something like 0-30, but, since it's all completely arbitrary, I don't have to follow that.)